isabelle-prover/conventions/sessions.md

 ## Session Discipline

-- One session per AFP entry/project is the norm
+- One session per project is the norm.

 - Additional "small sessions" are handy during development and may serve as entry points for sessions that want to base on an session not containing all the theories.
 Here is an example: